Skip to main content

 18 mentions Positive Neutral Negative

-The stability of the game has received mixed feedback, with many users noting significant bugs and glitches that affect gameplay, such as clunky controls and visual issues.
-While some players were able to adapt to these problems and found the experience enjoyable, others described the game as unpolished and tedious, suggesting that the stability issues detracted from the overall enjoyment.
-Overall, the game is seen as having potential but requires further refinement to improve its stability.
+The stability of the game has received mixed reviews, with many users noting significant bugs and glitches that affect gameplay, such as clunky controls and visual issues.
+While some players were able to adapt to these problems and found the experience enjoyable, others described the game as unpolished and tedious, suggesting that the stability issues detracted from the overall experience.
+Despite these concerns, a few players appreciated the game's creativity and emotional depth, indicating that the bugs did not completely ruin their enjoyment.

 • “100% bug-free product”

-• “It's a buggy mess, with bad storytelling, mostly just childish whining at life instead of fixing the problems and improving.”
+• “It's a buggy mess, with bad storytelling, mostly just childish whining at life instead of fixing the problems and getting better.”

 • “Terribly buggy and tedious, and literally asking for sympathy.”